SwarmUS/TestBench-Python/README.md

 The data extracted will be saved upon completion of the acquisition once the destination has been reached.

 #### Behavioral description
 Similarly to [ExtractRawData](#extractRawData), the *TurningStation* will turn by the `stepSize` incrementation until it reaches the `destination` encoder tick.
 At each increment, the interlocalisation is enabled and produces `NUM_DATA_POINTS_PER_ANGLE` angles.
 These values are the one that would be propagated in the system in a typical use case.
-For a complete description of the process behind these values, please refer to [link to la doc a charles sur l'interloc].
+For a complete description of the process behind these values, please refer to Swarmus official [interlocalisation documentation]( https://swarmus.github.io/SwarmUS-doc/sections/reference/Interloc/how_it_works/intro/).

 #### Results
  The saved data is found in the `/src/data` folder.
 Each CSV is timestamped and named using the "validation_" prefix.
 For a visual analysis of the data, 3 plots have already been created.
 Running `src/analysis/analyze_interloc_validation` will produce: